 A: Normally, yes, as you hold the copyright to the work.
 Please be aware, however, that you may have transferred some of your rights to, for example, a publisher in connection with publication.
 Therefore, it is by no means certain that you may make unlimited copies of your work.
 You will usually be able to find information on how you may use your own articles on your publisher’s website.

 A: No, it is not a requirement that you report to Copydan.
-But it is still a good idea to save information on how much you copy and scan, as inspections will be carried out over the course of 2019 into copies being made.
+But it is still a good idea to save information on how much you copy and scan, as inspections can take place.
 The information Copydan need is:

 Q: I have received a scanned copy of a printed article from The Royal Danish Library's article service.
-Am I allowed to upload it to Blackboard?
+Am I allowed to upload it to Brightspace?

 A: Yes, you are, if the article is no more than 50 pages.